LuigiEnzoFerrari/minishell/infos.md

 como que vc fez no caso de ter uma variavel de ambiente dentro das aspas strings com continuacao depois da variavel

 colorcar varios $$$ um do lado do outro

+# infos

+1. when a command line is put in the execve u should put the path and the commans as it is.
+    a. if you expand the command when you receive, the aout put about the command you will the path as well.

+atribuitions that comes before the command shouldn't will be ignored, attribuition after the command will be treat like a simple string, atributions in solo line will work

+    when you print something with echo you shoudn't terminated with a space unless the space is in the end between quotes.

+    when you change director you always set a new oldpath in env variables.

+    using some built-in that shouldn't have arguments with arguments